-- If filing FAFSA on-line, please obtain a Federal PIN Number for you and your parent.
-These PIN's are your electronic signatures and speed up the filing process.
-If you do not apply for a PIN you and your parents will have to sign and mail a signature page.
+- If filing FAFSA on-line, please obtain a FSA ID for you and your parent.
+The FSA ID is your electronic signatures and speed up the filing process.

 - You will receive a Student Aid Report (SAR) from the U.S. Department of Education.

 - Look this over to make sure all information is correct.
 If it is correct, just hold onto your SAR.
 If corrections are needed, then make corrections, sign SAR, then turn in to the Financial Aid Office.

 - The financial aid process takes eight to twelve weeks depending on the time of year, type of aid desired, and your promptness to requests by our office.